-Pressure washer is a great tool to scrape dirt and grime off your driveway, patio, vehicle, ceramic, marble and other hard surfaces that are difficult to clean using a garden hose.
+A pressure washer is a great tool to scrape dirt and grime off your driveway, patio, vehicle, ceramic, marble, and other hard surfaces that are difficult to clean using a garden hose.
 The mighty blast of a pressure washer removes dirt and even tough stains just with a pull of the trigger.
-Whether you are a cleaning professional or a homeowner who likes to handle outdoor house cleaning on his own, a pressure washer can help you save time, efforts and money in the long run.
+Whether you are a cleaning professional or a homeowner who likes to handle outdoor house cleaning on his own, a pressure washer can help you save time, effort, and money in the long run.

 Now if you are thinking of buying this incredible equipment, here are some points you should go through to make an informed choice.
 But before that, you will want to understand a few things about pressure washers.
 Read on

 A pressure washer is mainly classified into two categories:

 Each of the two kinds comes with variable nozzle settings to control the amount of pressure and flow rate, which enables you to switch between different cleaning jobs just by quickly changing the nozzle.
 Pressure washers come with a spray gun and various lance attachments to clean areas where your ordinary garden hose had never reached before.